Lateral Look: Orrick

 Salaries

 The view from the firm: Our firm’s associate bonus policy is merit based and takes into account the quality and scope of an associate’s total contribution.
-To be in the best position to receive a merit bonus, associates are encouraged to have 1,950 bonus eligible billable hours (of which at least 1,800 are revenue generating hours).
+To be in the best position to receive a merit bonus, associates are encouraged to have 1,950 bonus eligible billable hours of which at least 1,800 are revenue generating hours (bonus eligible hours include all pro bono time, 100 creditable hours for business development, training and other firm contribution activities, and up to 40 hours of unplug vacation time).
 We pay our strongest contributors above market bonuses.
-We give 40 hours of credit for vacation time to unplug after intense periods.
-We give credit for all pro bono projects once the 1,800 revenue generating threshold is met.
-We also award Wellness Dollars to our team members who work with intensity in a given month.
-An associate or counsel who works 250+ billable hours in a month is eligible to receive a $500 award and is encouraged to invest it in unplugging and wellness activities.
-Additional bonuses are awarded for work on firm initiatives and good time entry habits.
+We also award Wellness Dollars to team members who work 250+ billable hours in a month to invest in unplugging and wellness activities.
+Additional bonuses are awarded for good time entry habits.
 We also offer generous agile working options, including reduced schedules and fully-remote work.

 Is Orrick the right firm for you?